embid13/embid13/README.md

 ## Studies and work
-👩‍💻 I'm currently doing an internship on cybersecurity in Multi-Access Edge Computing in IKERLAN.
+👩‍💻 I'm currently doing an internship on cybersecurity in Multi-Access Edge Computing (of 5G networks) in IKERLAN.

 🧠 I'm currently studying a Master's on Cloud Computing, Data Analysis and Cybersecurity.